Chadys/port_scanner/README.md

 ```shell
 docker-compose up
 ```
-You can add the `--fast` option to the command executed by the [docker-compose.yml](docker-compose.yml) file if you need to.
+You can add the `--fast` and/or `--debug` option to the command executed by the [docker-compose.yml](docker-compose.yml) file if you need to.

 ## Results
 Using the CLI, the `PortScanner` object directly or the docker-compose, this tool will produce one file in your current directory: "scan.html".